SEL-Columbia/SEL-Columbia.github.io/publications/_posts/2016-01-29-Senegal-Final-Report-.md

   - Millennium Development Goals
 ---

- Costing for national electricity interventions to increase access to energy, health services, and education
+ <p>Costing for national electricity interventions to increase access to energy, health services, and education</p>